statsd/statsd/README.md

 ## Installation and Configuration

 ### Docker
-Statsd supports docker in two ways:
+StatsD supports docker in two ways:
 * The official docker image on [docker hub](https://hub.docker.com/r/statsd/statsd)
 * Building the image from the bundled [Dockerfile](./Dockerfile)